MarounFahed/pwj-module-9/README.md

 # Profit with JavaScript - Module 9

 In this Module there are 5 Challenges.
-In order to start the website simply open the index.html file
+In order to check them, simply download the repo open the index.html file

 - Challenge 1: Your Age in Days
 - Challenge 2: Cat Generator